GameFoundry/bsf/Documentation/Manuals/docs/00_User/04_Rendering/04_importingTextures.md

 importOptions->generateMips = true;
 ~~~~~~~~~~~~~

-## Gamma correction {#importingTextures_d_c}
+## Gamma correction
 Most images output by modern cameras and image editing software will be stored in what's called a gamma (sRGB) space.
 This ensures that the image has more quality in the blacks, but it does not represent the actual image you see on the screen (when you open it in some image viewing program).
 This is because your monitor performs gamma-correction on the image, before displaying it to you.

 However game engines don't like their data in gamma space, because it's not linear which means that all lighting and similar operations don't operate exactly as they should.
 Essentially the image ends up looking more "washed-out" than it should.

-For this reason bs::f provides @ref bs::TextureImportOptions::sRGB "TextureImportOptions::sRGB" toggle, which you can set for images in gamma (sRGB) space.
+For this reason bs::f provides @bs::TextureImportOptions::sRGB toggle, which you can set for images in gamma (sRGB) space.
 The engine will then know to convert to linear space before performing any relevant operations, ensuring the final rendering looks good.

 ~~~~~~~~~~~~~{.cpp}
 // Tell the engine this image is in gamma space